Nonasymptotic Convergence Rates for Plug-and-Play Methods With MMSE Denoisers: Introduction

 Proximal gradient descent (PGD) addresses this limitation by splitting the objective function as in \eqref{eq:loss_func}.
 The data-fidelity term $f$ is typically smooth while the regularizer $g$ is often not (such as $\ell^1$ or $\TV$).
 At each iteration, PGD takes a gradient step on the data-fidelity term followed by a \emph{proximal step} for the regularizer, yielding iterations of the form

-Here $\operatorname{prox}_{\gamma g}$ denotes the proximal operator of $g$ (see \cref{def:prox}), originally introduced by Moreau in~\cite{moreau_functions}.
-Convergence of PGD has been widely studied in both convex and non-convex settings and can be established under various assumptions on $f$ and $g$ with appropriately chosen step sizes $\gamma > 0$~\cite[Table~1]{li_accelerated}.
+Here $\operatorname{prox}_{\gamma g}$ denotes the proximal operator of $g$ (see \cref{def:prox}).
+Convergence of PGD has been widely studied in both convex and nonconvex settings and can be established under various assumptions on $f$ and $g$ with appropriately chosen step size $\gamma > 0$~\cite[Table~1]{li_accelerated}.